-The primary biological research activities at the IPHC that follow Commission objectives and that are selected for their important management implications are identified and described in the proposed 5-Year Research Plan for the period 2022-2026.
-An overarching goal of the 5-Year Research Plan is to promote integration and synergies among the various research activities led by the IPHC to improve our knowledge of key biological inputs that feed into the stock assessment and MSE process.
-The goals of the main research activities of the 5-Year Research Plan are therefore aligned and integrated with the IPHC stock assessment and MSE processes.
+The primary biological research activities at the IPHC that follow Commission objectives and that are selected for their important management implications are identified and described in the proposed IPHC 5-Year Program of Integrated Research and Monitoring (2022-2026).
+An overarching goal of the 5-Year Program of Integrated Research and Monitoring (2022-2026) is to promote integration and synergies among the various research activities led by the IPHC to improve our knowledge of key biological inputs that feed into the stock assessment and MSE process.
+The goals of the main research activities of the 5-Year Program of Integrated Research and Monitoring (2022-2026) are therefore aligned and integrated with the IPHC stock assessment and MSE processes.
 The IPHC Secretariat conducts research activities to address key biological issues based on the IPHC Secretariat's own input as well as input from the IPHC Commissioners, stakeholders and particularly from specific subsidiary bodies to the IPHC, including the Scientific Review Board (SRB) and the Research Advisory Board (RAB).

-The biological research activities contemplated in the 5-Year Research Plan and their specific aims are detailed in Section 6.
+The biological research activities contemplated in the 5-Year Program of Integrated Research and Monitoring

+(2022-2026) and their specific aims are detailed in Section 6.
 Overall, the biological research activities at the IPHC aim to provide information on 1) factors that influence the biomass of the Pacific halibut population (e.g. distribution and movement of fish among IPHC Regulatory Areas, growth patterns and environmental influences on growth in larval, juvenile and adult fish, drivers of changes in size-at-age); 2) the spawning (female) population (e.g. reproductive maturity, skipped spawning, reproductive migrations); and 3) resulting changes in population dynamics.
 Furthermore, the research activities of IPHC also aim to provide information on the survival of regulatory-discarded Pacific halibut in the directed fisheries with the objective to refine current estimates of discard mortality rates and develop best handling practices, and reduce whale depredation and Pacific halibut bycatch through gear modifications and through a better understanding of behavioral and physiological responses of Pacific halibut to fishing gear.
+The proposed timeline of activities and of staffing and funding indicators are provided in Appendix VI and Appendix VII, respectively.